 Dr. Haider's study involved a pool of 1,023 men taking Testosterone Replacement for Low-T and Hypogonadism.
 Patients were tracked for an average of around five years, and patients were tracked for as long as seventeen years.

 The 1,023 male patients each belonged to one of three groups that were being analyzed together.
-One group of patients were first followed beginning in 1996, and received Testosterone from an academic medical center specializing in the field of Andrology.
-422 patients belonged to this group.
+One group of patients was first followed beginning in 1996 and received Testosterone from an academic medical center specializing in the field of Andrology.
+Four hundred twenty-two patients belonged to this group.
 The other two groups both began treatment as of 2004 at the earliest, and these groups involved 340 and 261 patients provided Low-T Therapy by board-certified urologists.

 All in all, eleven patients in total experienced Prostate Cancer through the course of their evaluation and use of Testosterone.
 In the two groups that received treatment from a urologist, five experienced Prostate Cancer in one group, and six in the other.
 In the Testosterone Lab Study, no patients experienced Prostate Cancer.